Premier’s Climate Change Council members

 Daniel Bennett

-Daniel Bennett is an award winning registered landscape architect and urban designer with 20 years’ experience in cities, movement, places and green infrastructure.
-He has helped shaped projects of all scales in both the private and public sector across Australia.
-His focus is on shaping better cities through infrastructure, including leading roles on Melbourne’s Airport Rail Link, Sydney’s light rail, Canberra’s capital metro, Gallipoli Underpass (SA), Adelaide’s light rail expansion, the Seaford rail extension (SA), and the O'bahn City Access Project (SA).
+Daniel Bennett is an award-winning registered landscape architect and urban designer with 20 years’ experience in cities, movement, places and green infrastructure.
+He has helped shape projects of all scales in both the private and public sector across Australia.
+His focus is on shaping better cities through infrastructure, including leading roles on Melbourne’s Airport Rail Link, Sydney’s light rail, Canberra’s capital metro, Gallipoli Underpass (SA), Adelaide’s light rail expansion, the Seaford rail extension (SA),and the O'Bahn City Access Project (SA).

 Daniel Conley

-Daniel is the Council’s youth member.
-This appointment was an action in the Strong Futures: SA Youth Action Plan 2020-2022, which among other things, aims to provide young people with opportunities to influence policy and decision making.
+Daniel Conley is the Council’s youth member.
+This appointment was an action in the Strong Futures: SA Youth Action Plan 2020-2022, which among other things, aimed to provide young people with opportunities to influence policy and decision making.

 Susan Jeanes